Grace Bombulum

 Mx.
 Grace Bombulum, M.S.

 Greetings!
-I’m Grace Bombulum (they/them), a geologist whose journey through the wonders of Earth began in the vibrant landscapes of being born and raised near St. Louis, MO.
-With a solid foundation rooted in 7 years of combined experience with the Forest Service and Army Corps of Engineers, my passion for understanding Earth’s geological intricacies started at St. Louis Community College, where I had my first geology class.
-After receiving my A.A. in English Communications, I switched majors from English and started my geology journey at Missouri University of Science and Technology (MS&T) where I completed a B.S. in Geology and Geophysics, with an emphasis in environmental and groundwater studies.
-Following MS&T, I received my M.S. in Geology at the University of Missouri (MU) and emphasized in hydrogeology and economic geology.
-My teaching experience includes guiding students at STLCC as a tutor for all intro geology courses, and at MU as a Teaching Assistant (TA) for 4 semesters, focusing on introductory geology lab and a geomorphology lab.
+I’m Grace Bombulum (they/them), a geologist whose journey through the wonders of Earth began in the vibrant landscapes near St. Louis, MO, where I was born and raised.
+My passion for understanding Earth’s geological intricacies was first sparked at St. Louis Community College (STLCC), where I took my first geology class.
+I originally pursued English and earned an A.A. in English Communications before switching majors and diving into geology at Missouri University of Science and Technology (MS&T), where I completed a B.S. in Geology and Geophysics with an emphasis in environmental and groundwater studies.
+I later earned an M.S. in Geology from the University of Missouri (MU), focusing on hydrogeology and economic geology.